Growing Plants, Growing People, Growing Communities

 Hammersmith Community Gardens Association (HCGA) is a local environmental charity which manages two community gardens sites at Loris Road W6 and Godolphin Road W12 and the glasshouses at Ravenscourt Park.
 HCGA is also a partner organisation managing the Phoenix School Farm and Learning Zone in White City.

 The gardens are used as an educational resource by local schools, a site for volunteer gardening groups and in the holidays there are environmental play schemes.
 As well as creating space for people the sites have also been designed to encourage wildlife.
+In December 2017 we took on the renovation of Woodmans Mews Garden near Wood Lane.

 We work with local ‘Friends of’ groups to manage and promote their sites.
 We run the community food growing area in Normand Park and we have recently helped the Friends of Marcus Garvey Park secure funding for improvements to the park.
 We run weekly gardening sessions in Queens Park Gardens in Westminster.